Program

 Confronting Current Challenges in Asia | |||

-Practical solutions | |||
+Practical solutions shared by 3 invited speakers | |||

 Group discussions and Report | |||